rmatam/StockAnalysis/README.md

 # StockAnalysis
 This project will attempt to use machine learning to predict correlations and prediction of the stock markets.
 Primarily NYSE.

-To get normalized data use:
+To get normalized data edit and use:

-python extract.py <ticker>
-python process.py <ticker>
+python processStocks.py

-extract must be ran first to create metadata.

 Packages:

 pandas-datareader
 csv
 stockstats
+pytrends